vunnammahesh/ClickNRec/README.md

 - No persistent storage implemented yet (My Recordings is in-memory for now).
 - Limited to **webm** format for both audio and video to keep it consistent and compatible.
-- Tried both **toggle button** and **radio options** for mode switch — final implementation uses a toggle beside the Start Recording button for cleaner UX.
+- Tried both **button** and **radio options** for mode switch — final implementation uses a button beside the Start Recording button for cleaner UX.

 ---